July 31, 2025

 2. Inventory Count Features

-You can also use this feature to categorize items based on volume and sales, which you can then feedback into an automated “prompt” system that alerts warehouse staff to go in and do a manual count on specific items.
-This feature is a fail-safe of sorts.
-It prevents AI frictions from causing stock issues, and it gives you a manual layer of overview that adds that extra little splash of security and ease-of-mind.
+You can also use this feature to categorize items based on volume and sales, which you can then feed back into an automated “prompt” system that alerts staff to do a manual count on specific items.
+Think of this feature as a fail-safe.
+It prevents AI frictions from causing stock issues, and it gives you a manual layer of protection that adds security and ease-of-mind.

 How StockIQ Enhances NetSuite’s Cycle Counting

-• World-class Stock Out analysis: At StockIQ, we don’t just fix and prevent stock-outs; we give you the insights you need to determine why they’re happening in the first place.
+• World-class stock out analysis: At StockIQ, we don’t just fix and prevent stock-outs; we give you the insights you need to determine why they’re happening in the first place.
 Throw the Band-Aids out of the window.
-You won’t need them anymore.
+With our stock out analysis, you won’t need them anymore.

-• Excess identification: StockIQ automatically load balances excess inventory to minimize the impact of that inventory excess across locations.
+• Excess identification: StockIQ automatically load-balances excess inventory to minimize its impact across locations.

-• Dead inventory detection: Customer demand is strange sometimes.
-Vendor reputations get tarnished.
-Everyone once in a while, everyone deals with excess, dead inventory that’s nearly impossible to move.
+• Dead inventory detection: Sometimes, you’ll need to deal with excess, dead inventory that’s nearly impossible to move.
 StockIQ helps you get that inventory off-the-books to make room for the inventory that works.

-• Turns: StockIQ monitors inventory turns regularly to ensure your inventory is up-to-snuff.
+• Turns: StockIQ monitors turns regularly to ensure your inventory is up-to-snuff.

 • Expiration analysis: StockIQ also generates expiration forecasts against your shelf-life and dated items.